marcpare/wordpl_lab/README.md

 In its original form, the game was played once through, ranking results by ε required for a win.
 Damien (@TedTed) reframed this one-shot version of the game into one that more closely mimics real-life deployment of differential privacy by scoring results based on performance over many trials.

 This reframing does a good job to highlight one of the non-intuitive aspects of statistical privacy methods: data that feel noisy to human beings can still represent significant privacy risk.
 Consider the best strategy for winning WORDPL at least 5% of the time.
-This strategy requires ε = 15.6, which almost always provides an incorrect clue at each round, and often more than one.
+This strategy requires ε = 15.6, which almost always provides an incorrect clue at each round, often more than one.
 To a human being, this makes the game incredibly difficult.
 However, with optimal strategy, it is possible to reliably win 1 out of 20 times.

 Imagine if we were instead talking about the US Census.
 And instead of guessing a word, we were guessing a person's name.
 Would regulators be happy that 1 out of 20 people could be identified reliably?
 Of the USA's 370 million people, that would affect 17 million.
 That's nearly the population of New York state!